raizen74/LPIC102/README.md

 `/etc/skel/` new users skeleton

 `/bin/nologin` or `/bin/false` in passwd file -> user is not allowed to login

+`useradd -m` # creates a new user's home dir and provisions with skel files

 `usermod -c "GECOS" David` modifies the GECOS field in passwd